How to Tell if You Have a Gas Leak in Your Home

 Natural gas and propane can provide an efficient way to power your home’s hot water, heat, and appliances.
-But if a gas line deteriorates, you can end up with a leak on your hands.
+But if a gas line has a problem, you can end up with a household gas leak on your hand.
 Unfortunately, natural gas won’t always emit a smell when it escapes.
-That means you can have a leak in your home and not even know it!
+That means you can have a home gas leak and not even know it!

 Dizziness